ConfettiFX/The-Forge/README.md

      * God ray: improved its quality
    * Performance: up to 25% performance increased

+Click on the following image to see a video:

 <a href="https://vimeo.com/369379476" rel="nofollow"><img src="Screenshots/Ephemeris2.jpg" alt="Ephemeris 2" style="max-width:100%;"></a>
     Head over to [Custom Middleware](https://github.com/ConfettiFX/Custom-Middleware) to check out the source code.
  * macOS / iPad / iOS: ICB support for Metal renderer (draw; draw indexed; pipeline state switch with ICB; ICB optimization with BlitEncoder).
 The Visibility Buffer example now uses ICB features on MacOS